 okteto up translation is done by a Mutation Webhook and there is no need to restore the original definition of the Kubernetes Deployment Manifest on

 Okteto's remote prompt uses ANSI escape sequences to display the namespace and development environment name in different colors.

-If you are using PowerShell and the terminal looks funky, this feature might not enabled.
+If you're using PowerShell and the terminal looks funky, this feature might not enabled.
 Run the command below to enable ANSI Color globally:

 This stackoverflow answer has more information on this topic.